-eemanalyzeR is an R package used providing tools for
+eemanalyzeR is an R package providing tools for

 processing and analyzing raw excitation-emission matrices (EEMs) and